 The clock on the microwave says 8:30.
 Great.
-I need to be in Edison by 10:00 for a software installation.
+I need to be in Edison by 10:00 to meet a new corporate client about custom window treatments.
 My business can’t afford to lose clients; especially now that I have a mortgage.
 I’ll have to hustle to get up the Parkway.

 But she wasn’t.
-That night, with the pump of the resurrected vinyl homewrecker mocking me, my weary search for a place to sleep continues.
+With the pump of the resurrected vinyl homewrecker mocking me, my weary search for a place to sleep continues.
 One thing’s for sure – the car is out.

 Sitting on the toilet, I get an epiphany.
 I run down to the laundry room and get the fluffy bath sheets Michael’s mother brought over when we moved in, and layer the bath tub with them.
 Then I spread the huge beach towel Michael bought me in Jamaica on our honeymoon on top.
 With all the layers, the tub is surprisingly comfortable.
 I inflate my bath pillow and suction it in place.
 I close my eyes and float away.

 “Tysha,” a hand gently shakes me.
 “Baby.”
 I slowly open my eyes to Michael’s smile.
 “Time to get ready for work.”
 He extends his hand to help me out and I pull him in.
 Years later, on our 50th wedding anniversary, when our grandkids ask me how we stayed married for so long, I’d think back to this morning in the tub.

 After a stop and go ride down the Parkway, I arrive home from work to find the vinyl mistress at the curb with the other trash.
 Smiling, I open the front door and almost faint.